DarshanNair/personality-test/README.md

 Path: /PersonalityTest/app/src/test/java/com/darshan/personalitytest/

 ### Security:
-As MockWebserver and Json-server support requests in **http** format only, have made some temporary security hacks in XML.
+As MockWebserver and Json-server support requests in **http** format only, have made some temporary security hacks in XML.<br/>
-Have added a security configuration XML inside **debug only** folder app/src/debug/res/xml/network_security_config.xml.
+Have added a security configuration XML inside **debug only** folder app/src/debug/res/xml/network_security_config.xml.<br/>
 This XML configuration can be removed once actual backend endpoint is enabled.

 ### Libraries